 Application of rolling regression technique reveals that predictive powers of HD and ID on RD are at best highly sensitive to the changes in sample period.
 Regarding skewness and excess kurtosis, predictive power is relatively low in the sense that significant and reliable predictability is detected only in very short periods.
-Standard deviation is a much better predictor for the subsequently realized distribution, though such information is highly unstable over time and relative superiority between HD and ID is inconclusive.
-Figure 3 shows the subsample periods in which superior predictive power is detected in standard deviations for either HD or ID, in the sense that one of the two is proven to be a better forecast in both tests in Tables 7 and 8.
-In this figure, dark and light shadows indicate that HD and ID, respectively, have superior predictive power over the other.
-In fact, it is hard to distinguish a general regularity of their information content in relation to stock market developments.
+Standard deviation is much better predictor for the subsequently realized distribution, though such information is highly instable over time and relative superiority between HD and ID is inconclusive.
+Figure 3 shows the subsample periods that superior predictive power is detected in standard deviations for either HD or ID, in the sense that one of the two is proven to be better forecast in both tests in Table 7 and Table 8.
+In this figure, dark and light shadows indicate that HD and ID respectively have superior predictive power than the other.
+In fact, it is hard to tell a general regularity of their information content in relation to stock market developments.